ryan1twice/0xCA1C/README.md

 ## Demo

-Clone the project and the views currently display correctly on all iOS 10 plus size devices (6+, 6s+, 7+)
+- Clone the project and build on the simulator or on an iOS device
+- Currently only displays correctly on all plus size devices (6+, 6s+, 7+)

 ## Features